 The non-final withholding tax (WHT) rate that applies to foreign residents that dispose of certain taxable Australian property increased to 12.5% from 1 July 2017.
 See Capital gains in the Income determination section for more information.

-On 7 June 2017, Australia signed the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS).
+On 7 June 2017, Australia signed the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS) and has since implemented the convention and deposited its instrument of ratification with the OECD.
+This now means that the Convention will have effect from as early as 1 January 2019.
 See the Other issues section for more information.

 Australia has implemented a levy (known as the Major Bank Levy) on Australian authorised deposit-taking institutions with total liabilities of greater than AUD 100 billion, with effect from 1 July 2017.
 See the Other taxes section for more information.